hoangduytranuk/blender_manual/blender_docs/manual/editors/3dview/viewport_render.rst

 .. admonition:: Reference
    :class: refbox

-   :Editor:    Info Editor
+   :Editor:    Topbar
    :Menu:      :menuselection:`Render --> Viewport Render Options`

+For the most part, *Viewport Render* uses the current viewport settings.
+Some settings are located in the render panel of the render engine that is used to render the view.

+Solid mode uses the render settings of Workbench;
+LookDev mode uses the render settings of Eevee.

-For the most part, *Viewport Render* uses the viewport settings, Sampling and Alpha Transparency Mode options can be set by the :menuselection:`Render --> Viewport Render Options` from the Info Editor header.
+Sampling and Alpha Transparency Mode options can be set in :menuselection:`Properties --> Render --> Sampling`.
+Make sure the Workbench or Eevee render engine is selected to see the appropriate values.

 Additionally, some render settings are used too:

 - Render Dimensions